-The Radiation Therapy program at West Virginia University Hospitals is a 12 month certificate program consisting of approximately 40 hours per week of clinical and didactic instruction.
-The program is accredited by the Joint Review Committee on Education in Radiologic Technology (www.jrcert.org).
-Successful completion qualifies graduates as eligible to sit for the American Registry of Radiologic Technologists (A.R.R.T.) certification exam in Radiation Therapy pending ARRT review and approval.
+The Radiation Therapy program at WVU Hospitals is a 12-month certificate program consisting of approximately 40 hours per week of clinical and didactic instruction.
+Successful completion qualifies graduates as eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam in Radiation Therapy pending ARRT review and approval.
 In addition, the program fulfills the educational requirements for all U.S. states requiring state licensure or certification (See Professional Certification and Licensure Disclosure under Program Documents.)

-The Radiation Therapy department’s primary clinical site is located in the Mary Babb Randolph Cancer Center which is a subdivision within the WVUH complex.
-The WVUH Radiation Oncology Department has some of the most technologically advanced equipment available to treat cancer, including two Varian ™ Linear Accelerators (Trilogy and True Beam) with Cone Beam CT, RPM, IMRT and SBRT capability, a Toshiba™ LB Virtual CT Simulator, an Electa Leksell ™ Perfexion Gamma Knife Unit, and brachytherapy sources including HDR.
+The Radiation Therapy department’s primary clinical site is located in the WVU Cancer Institute Mary Babb Randolph Cancer Center, located on the WVUH campus.
+The WVUH Radiation Oncology Department has some of the most technologically advanced equipment available to treat cancer, including two Varian ™ Linear Accelerators (Trilogy and True Beam) with Cone Beam CT, RPM, IMRT and SBRT capability; one Toshiba™ LB Virtual CT Simulator, an Electa Leksell ™ Perfexion Gamma Knife unit; and brachytherapy sources, including HDR.
 Treatment planning is facilitated through Varian Eclipse™ and the Aria™ record and verify system.

-The Radiation Therapy program is approved by the USDE to participate in the Student Financial Assistance Programs to include Pell Grants and the Direct Loan program.
-In addition, the Program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.
+The Radiation Therapy program is approved by the U.S. Department of Education to participate in federal student financial assistance programs, including the Pell grants and Direct Loan programs.
+In addition, the program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.
 Student financial aid eligibility is determined upon admission into the program.
 Additional information can be obtained by selecting the Financial Aid link in the navigation bar at the top of this page.